chodera/portfolio/_posts/2019-03-22-place_names_in_bas_rhin.md

   pull(nom)
 {% endhighlight %}

-First thing to clean up is possible extensions of the place names, such as river names (e.g. like sur-Zorn or les-Bains).
+First thing to clean up is possible extensions of the place names, such as river names (e.g. -sur-Zorn or -les-Bains).

 {% highlight r %}
 bas_rhin_noms <- str_split(bas_rhin_noms, "-") %>%